Spanish for families and couples

 You will be given a fantastic opportunity to practice speaking Spanish, as none of our homestay families speak English.
 It is a real immersion experience!

 Before arriving to Costa Rica, you will have been given a profile of the homestay family that includes a picture.
-So you will already have a sense of who they are, their names, ages, etc.

 Depending on your day of arrival (on a weekend or weekday), you will have your Orientation at CISA the next day or a couple days later.

 Helpful hint: Bringing your own family photos helps your homestay family get to know you more and learn about where you are from.

 The unique aspect of CISA is the constant interaction that one can experience with the locals of Tuis.

 With the town being only around 3,000 people, it is a very close knit and friendly community.
 Students can feel safe and secure walking the streets.

 It is not uncommon for students to be invited over to a house of a relative or neighbor or friend of their homestay.
 Even if the student doesn’t speak a lot of Spanish or even know the family, we encourage students to go on these visits, as it allows them to know more about the community and Costa Rican culture.

 And of course, one can practice speaking more Spanish!
 As the town is not a tourist place, the locals do not speak English.
 So the immersion experience is very authentic!